andgordio/mockupless/docs/Courses/InteractionBasics/Lists-and-loops/arrays-methods.md

 Now let's take a closer look to the syntax:

-- You a method's name to an array's name.
+- You attach the method's name to the array's name.
 - You separate them with a dot.
 - You put parentheses after the method's name.
 - You put a value, if a method expects any, inside parentheses.